Pritirekha23/MongoDB-/05_bookexample.md

  ```
 --------------------------------------------------------------
-(3)WMQ to get deatils about the book written by Arundhati Roy
+(3)WMQ to get deatils about the book written by Arundhati Roy.
 --------------------------------------------------------------
 Ans:
 ----